A timeline of missing 22-year-old Gabby Petito's case - KESQ

 “Please, if you or your family have any decency left, please, tell us where Gabby is located,” Stafford said.
 “Tell us if we are even looking in the right place.
 All we want is for Gabby to come home.
 Please help us make that happen.”

-He said Petito’s family reached out to Laundrie’s family earlier this month for any information on where Petito may be, but his family refused to answer.
+He said Petito’s family reached out to Laundrie’s family earlier this month for any information on Petito’s whereabouts, but his family refused to answer.

 “We haven’t been able to sleep or eat, and our lives are falling apart,” the Petito family’s letter added.